 Food hygiene proficiency implies knowledge of the basics of food hygiene, continual updating of knowledge and skills, and that businesses bring in-house controls up to date to account for current developments in their sector/business/operation.
 The scope of food hygiene proficiency is to ensure that the food business operators produce/distribute safe foodstuffs for their customers.
 Good food hygiene reduces the health risks of foodstuffs, and can also reduce wastage in the business.

-Practical hygiene proficiency means that the knowledge and skills shown by way of the certificate or acquired otherwise are used in their daily work.
+Practical hygiene proficiency means that the knowledge and skills shown by way of the Hygiene Passport or acquired otherwise are used in their daily work.
 It is important for the implementation of the principle of hygiene proficiency that in addition to theoretical knowledge both employees and management are committed to maintaining good hygiene practices.

 Ensuring hygiene proficiency